rod-trent/OpenAISecurity/Must_Learn/readme.md

 This repository contains the content, code, queries, and eBook (coming) included as part of the Must Learn AI Security series.
 The series is a continuing effort to discuss and educate about how to monitor and secure Artificial Intelligence.

+The series has it's own shortlink.
+To return back here, just remember the easy URL: https://aka.ms/MustLearnAISecurity

 The eBook (PDF) is updated whenever changes are made or new parts of the series are released.
 Get the book: https://github.com/rod-trent/OpenAISecurity/tree/main/Must_Learn/Book_Version

 <b><h1>Table of Contents</h1></b>